oracle-livelabs/apex/scm-ai-agent/2-create-agent-context-tools/2-build-agent-context-tools.md

 ## Summary

 The Procurement Agent is created and has two context tools in place.
-On every message, the agent automatically knows who the user is, which warehouse they belong to, and what timezone their browser is using.
-This foundation is what makes the agent's answers relevant and accurate for each individual user.
+On every new message, the agent automatically knows who the user is, which warehouse they belong to, and what timezone their browser is using.
+This foundation ensures that every agent response is scoped and accurate for each individual user.

-In the next lab, you will add the tools that allow the agent to identify stock risk, compare suppliers, and raise a purchase order.
+You may now **proceed to the next lab**.

 ## Acknowledgements